 How does it fare?

-I ignore life insurance part because the life cover is on the life of the child (and not your life).
+I ignore the life insurance part because the life cover is on the life of the child (and not your life).
 Therefore, life cover simply does not serve any purpose.
 After all, you had purchased Jeevan Tarun to provide for your kid’s education and marriage.

 LIC New Money Back plan-25 years was a poor plan.
 However, LIC Jeevan Tarun borders on stupidity.
 Such plans simply do not make sense.